 What to Do After a Workplace Injury in Hanahan

-- Report the injury to your supervisor, preferably in writing
+- Report the injury to your supervisor, preferably in writing.

-- Visit the doctor you’re told to see by your employer (workers’ compensation will cover that diagnostic visit)
+- Visit the doctor you’re told to see by your employer (workers’ compensation will cover that diagnostic visit).

-- Save all documentation related to your case and make copies of any forms you send
+- Save all documentation related to your case and make copies of any forms you send.

-- Keep personal notes of how the accident happened and how your life has changed physically and mentally
+- Keep personal notes of how the accident happened and how your life has changed physically and mentally.

-- Follow all doctor’s instructions for care
+- Follow all doctor’s instructions for care.

 Do I Always Need a Worker’s Compensation Lawyer?

 You do not need a lawyer to file a claim, but you may need one to defend it.
-If you’ve followed the steps above and there’s no interference from your employer, your claim may be approved and you’ll get fair compensation.
+If you’ve followed the steps above and there’s no interference from your employer, your claim may be approved, and you’ll get fair compensation.

 - Disputes about the nature or existence of your injury

-- You’re denied necessary treatment from the insurer
+- You’re denied necessary treatment from the insurer.

-- Your employer refuses to file a claim or interferes with it
+- Your employer refuses to file a claim or interferes with it.

-- You become unable to work
+- You are unable to work.

-- You’re asked to attend a hearing about your claim
+- You’re asked to attend a hearing about your claim.

-- Your claim is denied
+- Your claim is denied or undervalued.

 Call Our Workers’ Compensation Lawyers in Hanahan